GET IN TOUCH

 IRS Guidance Addresses Reporting Gaps and Compliance Risks

-The IRS issued Notice 2025-69 to address administrative challenges arising from the new law.
+The IRS issued Notice 2025-69 to address administrative challenges arising from the One, Big, Beautiful Bill.
 While Congress established the thresholds, the agency needed to explain how taxpayers should apply them during the filing season.

 The notice clarifies that taxpayers can continue to use reasonable methods for calculating deductions until the reporting forms undergo updates.
 It also outlines restrictions, such as limits on claiming the tips deduction for certain service-based businesses.